BSMGP Membership Categories

 - Honorary Fellows (Hon.
 FMGP): members with a special interest in stained glass who have served the Society with distinction.

-(*Note: Membership at discounted rates is available for the over 70s and full-time students of stained glass at recognized UK institutions - see the online Application Form in this section for eligibility, or contact the Secretary for details.)
+(*Note: Membership at discounted rates is available for the over 70s and full-time students of stained glass at recognized UK institutions or appentices at recognized studios partipating in the UK craft training scheme - see the online Application Form in this section for eligibility, or contact the Secretary for details.)